 As long as the vehicle is used on Indiana's roads and highways, it needs to be insured.
 If a car doesn't work or isn't in use, it doesn't need to have liability coverage.
-However, consumers need to clear this with their insurance company and the state's Bureau of Motor Vehicles ahead of time to avoid administrative hassles down the road.
+However, consumers should clear this with their insurance company and the state's Bureau of Motor Vehicles ahead of time to avoid administrative hassles down the road.

 Proof of Insurance

-Indiana drivers can provide proof of insurance with a printed card or via an app on their cell phone.
+Indiana drivers can provide proof of insurance with a printed card or via an app on their cell phones.
 They'll need it if they're ever in an accident.
 Indiana policy is to make sure people have proper insurance coverage after any of the following things happen:

 - Vehicle registration